 In Oracle JDeveloper, open the application in which you plan to consume Announcements.

-Note:If you already created a WebCenter Discussion connection for the Discussions service, then that will be used by default for the Announcements service.
+Note:If you created a WebCenter Discussion connection for the Discussions service, then that is used by default for the Announcements service.
 No extra configuration is required.

 In the Resource Palette, click the New icon and select New Connection, WebCenter Discussion Connection.

 On the Name page, select to create the connection in Application Resources.
-(A connection in Application Resources will be available only for that application, while a connection in IDE Connections will be available for all applications you create.
+(A connection in Application Resources is available only for that application, while a connection in IDE Connections is available for all applications you create.
 If you plan to use the connection in other applications, then select IDE Connections so you do not need to re-create it.)

 For Connection Name, enter a meaningful name; for example,

 Select the Set as default connection checkbox.
-You can have more than one connection, but only one can be active (default).
-If you have different discussions servers (for example, for each page in a space), then do not select the checkbox, but the service requires that one connection be marked as the active connection (Figure 12-2).
+You can have multiple connections, but only one can be active (default).
+If you have different discussions servers (for example, for each page in a space), then do not select the checkbox, but the service requires that one connection be marked as the active connection (Figure 16-5).